semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 3. Click **<i class="fa-solid fa-toggle-large-on"></i> Scan Blocking**.

 Alternatively, you can configure your version control system to prevent merging if Semgrep Supply Chain identifies reachable findings.

-## Ignore lockfiles and dependencies

-See [Ignore lockfiles and dependencies](/semgrep-supply-chain/ignoring-lockfiles-dependencies) for information on how to flag specific findings to be ignored by Semgrep Supply Chain using `semgrepignore`.